 As part of the New ISB Network introduced on 19 July 2021, Services D1 and D2 were to be amended.
 On 19 July itself, there would be no change to Service D1 itself, as its amendment depended on the opening of COM 3.
 As COVID-19 restrictions caused delays to the opening of COM 3, Service D1 retained its previous routing on 19 July 2021 when the rest of the New ISB Network began service.

 Meanwhile, Service D2 was truncated from 19 July 2021 to start at PGP and end at PGPR (later PGP Foyer), effectively reverting it to its 2013-2014 routing (before even the extension to CP11).
 The change was made to shorten the route and enable the buses to layover at PGP.
 Service D2 no longer needed to serve TCOMS as the amended Service A1 and A2, no longer breaking for layovers at PGP, played the role of directly connecting Business and TCOMS with Kent Ridge MRT.

 With this change, D1 and E formed the CP11 route group, while D2 moved over to join K in the PGP route group.
 A1 and A2 had shifted from the PGP group to the KR Bus Terminal group.

 In tandem with the New ISB Network, Service D1 and D2 received new maps.
 A new sixth-generation route map was introduced, featuring the routes overlaid on an updated black-and-white map of the Kent Ridge Campus.

-It displayed the D1 route with no changes, but the route was coloured pink in keeping with the network map colour.
-Another version was prepared behind the scenes, which showed Service D1 when COM 3 opened.
+D1’s map in July 2021 displayed the D1 route with no changes, but the route was coloured pink in keeping with the network map colour.

 Service D2 got a sixth-generation map as well reflecting the change; with the new map, Service D2 was now consistently coloured purple on all system and network maps.